Codecademy/docs/content/c/concepts/variables/variables.md

 ---
-Title: "Variables"
+Title: 'Variables'
 Subjects:
-  - "Code Foundations"
+  - 'Code Foundations'
-  - "Computer Science"
+  - 'Computer Science'
 Tags:
-  - "Variables"
+  - 'Variables'
-  - "Data Types"
+  - 'Data Types'
 CatalogContent:
-  - "learn-c-plus-plus"
+  - 'learn-c-plus-plus'
-  - "paths/computer-science"
+  - 'paths/computer-science'
 ---

 A variable is a location in computer memory used to store data, usually for use in a program.